serpro69/ktchn8s/docs/guides/how_to_add_or_remove_nodes.md

 ---
 icon: material/crosshairs-question
+title: Add, Move/Rename, Remove Nodes
 ---

-# :material-crosshairs-question: Add, move (rename), or remove nodes
+## :material-crosshairs-question: HowTo add, move (rename), or remove nodes

 ...or how to scale vertically.
 To replace the same node with a clean OS, remove it and add it again.

-## Add new nodes
+### Add new nodes

 !!! tip
     You can add multiple nodes at the same time